 The Council will initiate the HAPC process by setting priorities and issuing a request for HAPC proposals.
 Any member of the public may submit a HAPC proposal.
-HAPC proposals may be solicited every 3 years or on a schedule established by the Council.
+HAPC proposals may be solicited every 5 years, to coincide with the EFH 5-year review, or may be initiated at any time by the Council.
 The Council may periodically review existing HAPCs for efficacy and considerations based on new scientific research.

 Criteria to evaluate the HAPC proposals will be reviewed by the Council and the SSC prior to the request for proposals.
-The Council will establish a process to review the proposals and may establish HAPCs and conservation measures
+The Council will establish a process to review the proposals and may establish HAPCs and conservation measures.

-4.1.3.5 HAPC Conservation and Designation
+4.1.3.4.2 HAPC Conservation and Designation